jedster1111/polling-app/README.md

 #### Expects
 ```
 {
-	poll: {
 	creatorName: "Roy",
 	pollName: "What furniture?",
-		description: "We are going to get some new furniture in the office!",
+	description: "We are going to get some new furniture inthe office!",
 	options: [
 		"bean bags",
 		"rocking chairs",
 		"garden bench"
 	]
-	}
 }
 ```
 #### Returns